wp-plugins/formidable/readme.txt

 * PRO: Switched front-end ajax to use hooks (frm_ajax_{controller}_{action})
 * PRO: Call ajax later on the init hook to prevent php notices when WooCommerce is active
 * PRO: Delete entries on the same page as the frm-entry-links shortcode, and added a confirmation message: confirm="Are you sure?"
-* PRO: Allow for quotation marks in field labels for the csv export
 * PRO: Correctly check if jQuery on() function exists
 * PRO: Fixed calendar display for months starting on Sunday when the week start day is set to Monday
 * PRO: Removed "custom display" from the post type options on the "create posts" settings tab